SaiSatwik-techie/Bank-Management-System/README.md

 # Bank-Management-System
-A Java -based Bank Management System developed using Swing, AWT, and MySQL in NetBeand IDE .
+A Java -based Bank Management System developed using Swing, AWT, and MySQL in NetBeans IDE .